April 30, 2020 6 min read

 Consuming NZ Blackcurrants, due to the high anthocyanin content, helps to not only facilitate the benefits achieved from exercise but actually facilitates immunity post-exercise which may have been weakened.
 This is done by reducing cytokine production and maintaining neutrophil function so your body can better cope with the introduction of pathogens into its’ system.
 L-theanine too may help reduce the ‘open window’ following hard exercise by reducing IL-10 and cortisol, as well as enhancing sleep required for recovery.
 While neither prevent illness, the compounds within these foods/products certainly exert beneficial effects on cells associated with immune response.

-If you are looking for a rich source of Blackcurrant and L-theanine - try Ārepa Nootropic Powder packed with anthocyanin-rich freeze-dried New Zeland Blackcurrant, 200mg of L-theanine and 150mg of flavonoid-rich New Zealand Pine Bark Extract per serving.
+If you are looking for a rich source of Blackcurrant and L-theanine - Ārepa's range is packed with anthocyanin-rich freeze-dried New Zeland Blackcurrant, L-theanine and flavonoid-rich New Zealand Pine Bark Extract per serving.

 Author: Lillian Morton, MSc, NZ Registered Nutritionist, IOC Sports Nutrition Diploma.